Social distancing in networks: A web-based interactive experiment: Determinants of social distancing decisions

 where $y_{it}$ is the decision to practice social distancing, $x_{it}$ is the set of controls, $v_{i}$ are individual specific random-effect and $\epsilon_{it}$ is an error term with a logistic distribution.
 It allows individual-specific propensity to practice social distancing, but assumes that the impact on utility of a variable $x$ is not individual-specific.
 We cluster errors at the group-level.
 Our main specification (column 5 in \Cref{tab:main text table}) includes the following five categories of independent variables $x_{it}$: (1) dummy variables for the experimental treatments (fine intervention, nudge intervention, contagion level, and node types), (2) demographics controls, (3) location and institutional controls, (4) preference controls, and (5) ideology controls.
 P-values throughout this section are presented for a single specification, but, as \Cref{tab:main text table} shows, results are robust across all specifications.\footnote{Further, the results are robust to using a Linear Probability Model or a Probit model.
 We discuss this further in the Online Appendix.}

 A preliminary question is whether the policy intervention has an impact on the aggregate level of social distancing.
 We conduct a Wald test to identify a structural break.
 This test assumes that there is at most one structural break in the data, but is agnostic as to when it occurs and whether it occurs at all.
 In the fine intervention, a change in the evolution of social distancing occurs at round 21, immediately after the implementation of the fine (Wald test, $p<0.001$ for all data and subdivided by the other treatments).
 The same break at round 21 occurs in the nudge intervention in the aggregate data (Wald, $p<0.001$), but the result is not robust once we subdivide by the other treatments.
+See \Cref{tab:structural break} in the Online Appendix for a full breakdown.
 The introduction of the fine therefore has an immediate impact on social distancing behavior, while the impact of the nudge is less clear-cut.

-\textbf{Results.} Fines increase the level of social distancing, and the effect is significant both in the non-parametric (WSR, $p=0.0008$) and in the regression (Specification 1, S1 hereafter, $p=0.001$) analyses.
+Further, we find that fines increase the level of social distancing, and the effect is significant both in the non-parametric (WSR, $p=0.0008$) and in the regression (Specification 1, S1 hereafter, $p=0.001$) analyses.
 The increase in social distancing behavior is present both in low (WSR, $p=0.04$) and high (WSR, $p=0.003$) contagion environments.
 In the last 10 rounds of the fine intervention, there is an $8\%$ increase in social distancing compared to the last 10 rounds of the pooled baseline so the effect of the fine is sizeable and long-lasting.

 In contrast, the impact of the nudge intervention is marginal and not robust to all specifications (WSR, $p=0.008$; S1, $p=0.03$).
 Interestingly, narrowing the focus to a specific contagion environment, the nudge significantly increases distancing with high contagion (WSR, $p=0.0003$) but it has no effect with low contagion (WSR, $p=0.5$).
 Comparing the two policies, the impact of the fine is marginally higher than the nudge (MW, $p=0.08$).
 Overall, the increase in social distancing in the last 10 rounds due to the nudge intervention is only $2\%$.